serg-the-engineer/slack-huddle-radio-bot/README.md

 Than copy to `~/liquidsoap` some `default.mp3` and `radio.liq`.
 Start liquidsoap: `liquidsoap radio.liq`
-Check for created `radio.log` for successful start.
+Check created `radio.log` for successful start.
 See something like `Streaming loop starts, synchronized by active sources`

-Test default input by recording input to file:
+Test default input by recording it to file:

 ```
 sudo apt-get -y install alsa-utils